WoodWing/ww-assets-postman-collection/README.md

 In our environment, named 'WoodWing Assets', we have 4 variables:

 1. Assets_Server_URL - referenced in the collection as {{Assets_Server_URL}}
-2. username - references in the collection as {{username}}
+2. username - referenced in the collection as {{username}}
-3. password - references in the collection as {{password}}
+3. password - referenced in the collection as {{password}}
-4. Current X-CRSF-TOKEN - references in the collection as {{Current X-CRSF-TOKEN}}
+4. Current X-CRSF-TOKEN - referenced in the collection as {{Current X-CRSF-TOKEN}}
+5. api_user_name - referenced in the collection as {{api_user_name}}
+6. api_password - referenced in the collection as {{api_password}}
+7. authToken - referenced in the collection as {{auth_token}}
+8. ids - referenced in the collection as {{ids}} => meant to be an array of Assets IDs
+9. id - referenced in the collection as {{id}} => Individual ID of an asset
+10. folder_id - referenced in the collection as {{folder_id}}
+11. external_engine_id - referenced in the collection as {{external_engine_id}}

 Here is a short video showing how Collections and Environments work:

 # Flows
 Flows are for the creation of a complete set of calls and responses to the API endpoint.
 Seeing is believing so here is a short video showing the basic creation and usage of a Flow using the Collection and the Environment:

 ## Release Notes
-v0.1 - Initial release of the collection v0.2 - Extensive changes to the collection.
+1. v0.1 - Initial release of the collection
+2. v0.2 - Extensive changes to the collection.
 All 'Assets' calls are now included in the collection.
 I've added a variety of variables to an environment and use those variables through the collection.
-Will document those ASAP.
+3. v0.3 - Extensive changes to the collection.
+Added External Processing and Metrics.
+Added Environment file and description of variables in the Environment file.

 ## Calls contained within the collection

 ### Login and Logout
-1. Login Using 'apilogin'
+1. Standard Login and Logout
-2. Logout
-3. Login using 'login'
+3. API Login and Logout Logout
-4. Logout

 ### Metadata Reports
 1. Metadata report call asking for JSON and using a query to get all assets with status of Production